floydhub/dcgan/README.md

 once you are done testing, **remember to shutdown the job!**

 *Note that this feature is in preview mode and is not production ready yet*

+## Contributing

+For any questions, bug(even typos) and/or features requests do not hesitate to contact me or open an issue!